gateio/gateapi-php/docs/Api/MarginApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$currency = 'BTC'; // string | Retrieved specified currency related data
+$currency = 'BTC'; // string | Retrieve data of the specified currency

 try {
     $result = $apiInstance->listFundingBook($currency);